Serene-Arc/bulk-downloader-for-reddit/README.md

 \*Select **OAuth 2 authorization without a callback URL** first then select **Anonymous usage without user authorization** if it says *Authorization callback URL: required*

 ## Program Modes
-All the program modes are activated with command-line arguments as shown [here](#using-the-command-line-arguments)
 - **saved mode**
   - Gets posts from given user's saved posts.
 - **submitted mode**